 12. Mount Eden

-Mount Eden, Auckland which is also known as Manugawha has one of the 48 volcanic cones that have a one-of-a-kind landscape with breathtaking views.
+Mount Eden is also known as Manugawha has one of the 48 volcanic cones that have a one-of-a-kind landscape with breathtaking views.
 Mount Eden is Auckland’s tallest volcano, offering some of the best views of the entire city.

 Maungawhau is a Māori-language name meaning ‘mountain of the trees’ and is 196 metres high and is the highest natural point in Auckland.
 Less than ten minutes south of the city centre, when you climb up to the summit you will be greeted by panoramic 360-degree views over the city and harbour.